 - EC 6.
 Ligases

 EC 1.
 Oxidoreductases

-It catalyzes transfer of oxygen atoms of hydrogen or electrons from substrate to substrate also known as oxidases, reducatses or dehydrogenases.
+It catalyzes the transfer of oxygen atoms of hydrogen or electrons from one substrate to another substrate.
+It is also known as oxidases, reductases or dehydrogenases.
 An electron donor or an acceptor is also required to complete the reaction since these are redox reactions.